Nighttime Thunderstorm

 Lightning DetectionMonitors electrical activity in the atmosphere to identify areas of thunderstorm development.

 It’s important to note that predicting nocturnal thunderstorms can be challenging due to the lack of visibility during nighttime hours.
-However, with advances in technology and improved understanding of the science behind storm formation, meteorologists are becoming smarter and more efficient at anticipating their arrival.
+However, with technological advances and an improved understanding of the science behind storm formation, meteorologists are becoming more innovative and more efficient at anticipating their arrival.

 Monitoring and Predicting Nighttime Thunderstorms